Existence of Horizontal Immersions in Fat Distributions: Introduction

-This operator is infinitesimally invertible on \emph{$\Omega$-regular} horizontal immersions (\autoref{defn:contOmegaRegular}), where $\Omega$ is the curvature form of $\calD$.
-It follows from an application of the Nash-Gromov Implicit Function Theorem that $\calD$ is locally invertible on $\Omega$-regular immersions.
-An integrable distribution $\calD$ has vanishing curvature form; as a consequence there are no $\Omega$-regular immersions.
-In order to have a $\Omega$-regular horizontal immersion, it is necessary that $k(p+1)\leq \rk\calD$.
+This operator is infinitesimally invertible on \emph{$\Omega$-regular} horizontal immersions (\autoref{defn:contOmegaRegular}), where $\Omega$ is the curvature form of $\mathcal{D}$.
+It follows from an application of the Nash-Gromov Implicit Function Theorem that $\mathcal{D}$ is locally invertible on $\Omega$-regular immersions.
+An integrable distribution $\mathcal{D}$ has vanishing curvature form; as a consequence, there are no $\Omega$-regular immersions.
+In order to have an $\Omega$-regular horizontal immersion, it is necessary that $k(p+1)\leq \rk\mathcal{D}$.
 Gromov proves that for \emph{generic} distribution germs this is also sufficient.
-Moreover, with sheaf theoretic techniques, he obtains $h$-principle for horizontal immersions satisfying `overregularity' condition, which demands that $(k+1)(p+1)\leq \rk\calD$.
-Gromov, however, conjectures an $h$-principle for $\Omega$-regular horizontal immersions under the condition $k(p+1)< \rk\calD$, the operator being underdetermined in this range.
+Moreover, with sheaf theoretic techniques, he proves the $h$-principle for horizontal immersions satisfying the so-called `overregularity' condition, which demands that $(k+1)(p+1)\leq \rk\mathcal{D}$.
+Gromov, however, conjectures an $h$-principle for $\Omega$-regular horizontal immersions under the condition $k(p+1)< \rk\mathcal{D}$, the operator being underdetermined in this range.

-Among all the bracket-generating distributions, the \emph{contact structures} have been studied most extensively (\cite{geigesBook}).
-These are corank $1$ distributions on odd-dimensional manifolds, which are maximally non-integrable.
-In other words, a contact structure $\xi$ is locally given by a $1$-form $\alpha$ such that, $\alpha\wedge (d\alpha)^n$ is non-vanishing, where the dimension of the manifold is $2n+1$.
-Since $d\alpha$ is non-degenerate on $\xi$, the maximal dimension of a horizontal submanifold of $\xi$ as above must be $n$.
+Among all the bracket-generating distributions, \emph{contact structures} have been studied most extensively \cite{geigesBook}.
+These are corank-$1$ distributions on odd-dimensional manifolds, which are maximally non-integrable.
+In other words, a contact structure $\xi$ is locally described as the kernel of a $1$-form $\alpha$ such that, $\alpha\wedge (d\alpha)^n$ is non-vanishing, where the dimension of the manifold is $2n+1$.
+Since $d\alpha$ is non-degenerate on $\xi$, the maximal dimension of a horizontal submanifold in $(M,\xi)$ is $n$.
 The $n$-dimensional horizontal submanifolds of a contact structure are called \emph{Legendrians}.
-Locally, there are plenty of $n$-dimensional horizontal (Legendrian) submanifolds due to Darboux charts.
-Globally, the Legendrian immersions and the `loose' Legendrian embeddings are completely understood in terms of $h$-principle (\cite{gromovBook,duchampLegendre,murphyLooseLegendrianThesis}).
+Locally, there are plenty of $n$-dimensional horizontal (Legendrian) submanifolds, due to the existence of Darboux charts.
+Globally, Legendrian immersions and loose Legendrian embeddings are completely understood in terms of $h$-principle \cite{gromovBook,duchampLegendre,murphyLooseLegendrianThesis}.
 Any horizontal immersion in a contact structure is $\Omega$-regular by default.
 Moreover, one does not require the overregularity condition to obtain the $h$-principle.